 Fruit juices are high calorie drinks that are sugary and acidic.
-Although they provide some nutrients, they can damage teeth.
+They provide very few nutrients, and can damage teeth.
 They are not a necessary part of toddlers' diets because children can obtain adequate vitamin C by eating fruit and/or vegetables.
-If offered to toddlers, fruit juices should be well diluted - one part juice to about six to ten parts water - and limited as are other sweet drinks.
+If offered to toddlers, fruit juices should be well diluted - one part juice to about six to ten parts water - and limited to mealtimes only.